marcotroisi/setting-up-phpstorm/phpstorm_guide.md

 ## Database

 A database integration couldn't be missing from PhpStorm.
 With PhpStorm, there is no need to use external software to handle database queries.
-You can comfortably look at your tables/collections and safely run your queries the built-in console.
+You can comfortably look at your tables/collections and safely run your queries using the built-in [console](https://www.jetbrains.com/phpstorm/help/working-with-database-consoles.html?search=database).

 Several database engines are supported, including MySql, Postgres, Oracle, SQLite and SQL Server.
 No official support appears to be available for NoSQL databases, but plugins can be found for [Mongo](https://plugins.jetbrains.com/plugin/7141).